Dawid-Witkowski/android-interview-questions/README.md

 # android-interview-questions
-A collection of interview questions I've seen in interviews over the years :)
+A collection of interview questions I've seen over the years :)

 • What is method overloading and overriding?